 So how do the two parties that are in conflict go about resolving the conflict?

-Since the other party also wields nearly the same power, they can easily fight back to get their power back or become more powerful too.
-The result is a constant power struggle leading to never-ending conflicts.
+Since the other party also wields nearly the same power, they can easily fight back and become more powerful too.
+The result is often a constant power struggle leading to never-ending conflicts.